Before You Start / Safety

 Torque Specs / Capacities

-- Hose service is clamp-position critical more than torque-spec driven.
+- Hose service is clamp-position and sealing-quality critical more than torque-spec driven.

 Verification / Post-service checks